Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 How to pick a Claude model by budget

-Claude API pricing rewards matching the model to the job, and the decision reduces to one question: what does a slightly wrong answer cost you?
-If mistakes are cheap to catch, buy speed and volume; if they compound invisibly, buy reasoning.
+Ask what a slightly wrong answer costs you.
+If mistakes are cheap to catch, buy speed and volume.
+If they compound invisibly, buy reasoning.

-- Everyday coding and writing — use Claude Sonnet 5 (or 4.6).
-It delivers most of Opus's coding quality at roughly 40% of the price, and the introductory rate makes it cheaper still.
+- Everyday coding and writing — use Claude Sonnet 5 at $3/$15, against Opus at $5/$25.
+It delivers most of Opus's coding quality for 60% of the price, and the introductory rate makes it cheaper still through 31 August 2026.

-- Hardest reasoning and large refactors — use Claude Opus 4.8, which leads SWE-bench Pro at 69.2%.
+- Hardest reasoning and large refactors — use Claude Opus 5.
 Reserve it for tasks where the failure cost justifies the premium.

 Our standing rule is start on Sonnet, escalate to Opus only when Sonnet measurably fails, and downgrade to Haiku wherever outputs are mechanically verifiable.
 The Claude Sonnet vs Opus breakdown has the benchmark data and full cost math behind that call.
 If you weigh Claude against rival assistants on value rather than sticker rate, our Claude vs ChatGPT comparison shows where each one earns its price.
 Note that Claude Code — Anthropic's agentic coding tool — bills differently: it needs a paid subscription or API credits, as covered in What is Claude Code?.